 Viewed from outside, the rectangle of lantern light is warm and inviting amidst the vast, midnight landscape.
 Chores complete at last, a weary musher bids goodnight to his traveling companions, who are already curled up, noses to tails, on beds of straw.
 Mukluk soles crunching in dry, packed snow, he trudges toward the cabin, from the dark toward the light, the cold toward the warmth, the solitude of the country toward the companionship of strangers.

 Undoubtedly, this timeless scene would have been a familiar one to Frank Slaven, who built his roadhouse on the banks of the Yukon River in 1935.
-In this case, however, our musher is not long-distance mail carrier Ed Biederman, stopping en route from Circle to Eagle in the 1930s, but one of fifteen Yukon Quest International Sled Dog Race mushers, stopping en route from Fairbanks to Whitehorse (via Circle and Eagle) in 2014.
-And in this case, his hosts are not Frank Slaven and his contemporaries but five National Park Service employees representing Yukon-Charley Rivers National Preserve.
+In this case, however, our musher is not long-distance mail carrier Ed Biederman, stopping en route from Circle to Eagle in the 1930s, but one of about twenty Yukon Quest International Sled Dog Race mushers, stopping en route from Fairbanks to Whitehorse (via Circle and Eagle).
+And in this case, his hosts are not Frank Slaven and his contemporaries but six National Park Service employees representing Yukon-Charley Rivers National Preserve.

 The partnership between Yukon-Charley Rivers National Preserve and the Yukon Quest International Sled Dog Race has been going strong since 1987, and the historic Slaven’s Roadhouse serves mushers, support staff, race spectators, and other winter visitors in the tradition of days gone by.
-Although Slaven’s is not an official race checkpoint, all of the 2014 teams stopped at the roadhouse to rest and refuel during what is often referred to as “the toughest race on Earth.”
+Although Slaven’s is not an official race checkpoint, it's an exceptionally rare occasion when a musher and dogs do not stop at the roadhouse to rest and refuel during what is often referred to as “the toughest race on Earth.”

-For several years now, Fairbanks-based National Park Service staff have collaborated with third grade students at University Park Elementary School to bring the excitement of the Yukon Quest into their classroom.
-Before the race, teacher Beth Roth compiled a class poster, including individual students’ drawings and messages addressed to the 2014 Yukon Quest mushers and their dogs.
-The poster traveled nearly three hundred miles to Slaven’s Roadhouse, where it was posted on the wall for all mushers, race officials and veterinarians, trail breakers and trail sweepers, and National Park Service personnel to sign.
-Upon returning to Fairbanks, Park staff returned the signed poster to the class, sharing stories from the trail and answering questions from curious students.
+For several years, Fairbanks-based National Park Service staff have collaborated with third grade students at University Park Elementary School to bring the excitement of the Yukon Quest into their classroom.
+Before the race, teacher Beth Roth compiles a class poster, including individual students’ drawings and messages addressed to the Yukon Quest mushers and their dogs.
+The poster travels nearly three hundred miles to Slaven’s Roadhouse, where it is posted on the wall for all mushers, race officials and veterinarians, trail breakers and trail sweepers, and National Park Service personnel to sign.
+Upon returning to Fairbanks, Park staff return the signed poster to the class, sharing stories from the trail and answering questions from curious students.
 This partnership is one of several National Park Service efforts to share the rich natural and human history of the area that is now Yukon-Charley Rivers National Preserve with outlying communities and the larger public.
-During this year’s Quest, staff also posted live text updates to Facebook and Twitter via an electronic tablet paired with a satellite communicator, and they took many photographs of the roadhouse and its surroundings to be used to enhance educational and interpretive materials related to boreal forest and river ecology, winter travel, and early 20th century history.
+During each year’s Quest, staff also post live text updates to Facebook and Twitter via an electronic tablet paired with a satellite communicator, and they take many photographs of the roadhouse and its surroundings to be used to enhance educational and interpretive materials related to boreal forest and river ecology, winter travel, and early 20th century history.

 Note: During the Yukon Quest dogsled race, Slaven's Roadhouse and Slaven's Public Use Cabin are, at times, unable to accommodate the public, as mushers take rest and volunteers work to keep water warm, food cooking, and the fire stoked.
 Amongst all this traffic in and out of the checkpoint, space and sleep can be very hard to come by when operations and the race is in full swing, but our best efforts during the Yukon Quest will be made to give a warm welcome to visiting public.
 Sleeping space, at any one time, is dependent on race activity.